hackclub/sprig/UPLOAD.md

 ![hmm...](docs/wheres_waldo_uf2.png)

 Your journey starts with a scavenger hunt.
-See if you can find the "pico-os.uf2" file in (https://github.com/hackclub/sprig)[the sprig repo!].
+See if you can find the "pico-os.uf2" file in [https://github.com/hackclub/sprig](the sprig repo)!.
 You might recognize it as the place where you uploaded your game to the gallery :P Go ahead and download that file.